1.0 Introduction

 Perform the following steps to copy the API key from the Fortanix DSM:

-Click the Apps menu item in the DSM left navigation bar and click the app created in Section 5.4: Creating an Application to go to the detailed view of the app.
+In the DSM left navigation panel, click the Apps menu item, and then click the app created in Section 5.4: Creating an Application to go to the detailed view of the app.

 From the API Key Details dialog box, copy the API Key of the app to be used it later.